You are here

 - Go to https://meditationchapel.org/getting-started/ and follow the steps to register on the site.

 - You will receive an email with a link to the meditation chapel the group meets in.
-Once you receive a link to a chapel (i.e., to Peace Chapel or to John Main Chapel), it’s always the same link.
+Once you receive a link to a chapel (i.e., to the Thomas Keating Chapel or to John Main Chapel), it’s always the same link.
 Save it for future use.
+All Centering Prayer groups meet on the Thomas Keating Chapel.

 - About 5-10 minutes before the group starts, click on the link to enter the chapel.